Lake Murray (South Carolina): 1940s

 Throughout the 1940s, a number of B-25 Mitchell bombers (flying out of nearby Columbia) crashed into Lake Murray during training exercises for World War II.
 A few were able to be recovered, but three remained until September 2005, when a B-25C Mitchell bomber that crashed in 1943 was raised from the depths of the lake.
 Dr. Bob Seigler who spearheaded the project, John Hodge and Dr. Bill Vartorella, formed the Lake Murray B-25 Rescue Project to salvage the aircraft from the bottom of Lake Murray.
 After recovery the remains of the aircraft were moved to the Southern Museum of Flight in Birmingham, Alabama for conservation and museum display.
+She was outfitted with a rare, 600 lb. underside machine-gun turret which is believed to be the only one in existence.
 A video crew, including maritime video experts Nautilus Productions Rick Allen (2nd camera & underwater camera) and Ric Hase (sound), documented the recovery for the Mega Movers series on the History Channel.

 Geography

 Lake Murray is located on the Saluda River in Central South Carolina, in Lexington, Richland, Newberry, and Saluda counties.
 It is nearby to the town of Lexington, which itself is a suburb of the capital of South Carolina, Columbia.
-It has a max width of 41 miles and length of 14 miles.
+It has a max width of 14 miles and length of 41 miles.
 It has an irregular shape, with several coves branching off it.
 Several small islands are located in the lake, such as the Jim Spence Islands, Shull Island, the islands of Dreher Island State Park, and Bomb Island, also known as Lunch Island, which is one of the largest nesting sites for Purple Martins in the nation.